notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/12-Cloud-Monitoring.md

 ## AWS CloudTrail

 - **CloudTrail is a service that provides governance, compliance and audit for your AWS Account**
-- Whenever you use an account, CloudTrail is enabled by default
+- Whenever you use an AWS account, CloudTrail is enabled by default
-- because CloudTrail will get an **history of all the API calls or events that happen within your AWS account**
+- Because CloudTrail will get an **history of all the API calls or events that happen within your AWS account**
   - If someone, for example, logs in the **console** then whatever they do will be logged in CloudTrail
   - If someone uses the **SDK**, it will be logged in CloudTrail
   - If someone does a command with the **CLI** it will again be logged with CloudTrail